Shelby219/Your-Thrift-Co./README.md

 - Shopping Bag - The feature enables users to when viewing items, to add them to their shopping bags.
 The shopping bag will work via displaying the items the user would like to purchase, grouping them via seller (which is a future plan).
 Then displaying a button to purchase each item.
 The idea will be the user can purchase groups of items grouped together via seller, however this feature will be for future.

+- Payments - This feature is via the use of Stripe API as a third party service.
+Once a payment is successful is then enables the creation of a payment record.
+This record is able to be accessed on the users profile.

+- Reviews - NTH - The feature enables users to leave a review via an item purchased accessible by a user.
+So if a user has made a purchase from another user, the buyer can leave a review on seller and item via the item.
+This allows for users to maintain a review rating out of 5.
+A future aspect of this feature is enabling both buyers to review a seller and seller to review a buyer, instead of just via an item.

+#### Future

-- Comments - NTH - This feature enables users to leave comments on item listings.
+- Comments - This feature enables users to leave comments on item listings.

-- Followers - NTH - This feature enables users to follow other users.
+- Followers - This feature enables users to follow other users.

-- Likes on Items - NTH - This feature enables users to like items that are listed.
+- Likes on Items - This feature enables users to like items that are listed.
 This enables the user to then via a list of liked items.

-- Reviews - NTH - The feature enables users to leave a review via a completed purchase on other users.
-So if a user has made a purchase from another user, the seller can leave a review on the buyer and vise versa.
-This allows for users to maintain a review rating out of 5 stars.

-- Search Function- NTH- This feature enables users to search for items in a search bar, using results from title, description, material, colour and size.
+- Search Function- This feature enables users to search for items in a search bar, using results from title, description, material, colour and size.

+- Mail Transactions- The ability of successful transaction mailing.

 ### Sitemap